fafafariba/giphy-shuffle/README.md

 <li>

-Modify the `fetchImage` function to fetch an image
+Modify the `fetchImage` function to call the Giphy API which will return a bunch of data.
+We'll modify our console log to show us everything that the Giphy API returns.

 - [Giphy Developer Docs](https://developers.giphy.com/docs/)
 - [Javascript’s Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)